Paul Roundhill: Music and multimedia

-Roundhill is also known for his association with young artists/writers/musicians in and around the London area: notably Wolfman, General Santana and Adam Ward.
-His YouTube channel "professorro" is known to feature Doherty and other friends.

 Death of Mark Blanco

 Mark Blanco, a 30-year-old actor, died in 2006 after plunging 11 ft to his death from a first floor balcony outside Roundhill's flat in east London after being ejected by Roundhill.
 Blanco, who had been drinking, had allegedly become physically aggressive towards Doherty, a fellow guest.
 During the altercation before he was ejected, Roundhill took Blanco's hat off and set it alight, allegedly in an attempt to distract him away from the singer.
 Doherty and Roundhill were interviewed by police, and neither were considered suspects in Blanco's death.
 More recent findings indicate that Blanco may have been pushed from the balcony, and his family is attempting to get the police to investigate the case again.

 Singer/songwriter Paul Cunniffe also died in a fall from Roundhill's flat in August 2001.
 Roundhill claims to have no memory of that incident.

 Drugs

 Boy George wrote of Roundhill in his autobiography Take It Like A Man: "That night I made a lethal connection with Paul Cod [George's name for Roundhill] – a pond-life dealer and junkie".

 In 2006 Roundhill was convicted of possessing Class A drugs as a result of the investigation of pictures published in the Daily Mirror of Kate Moss apparently snorting cocaine.
 He pleaded guilty to the offence and received a 12-month conditional discharge.

 Roundhill was living at a Salvation Army homeless centre by Canary Wharf in 2009 but after relapsing several times he was asked to leave by the centre management.